themanhimeslf/McAnarchyServerFiler/Logger/planlegging.md

 ## 6.1 Player tracker

     ---MINETRACK----
     https://github.com/Cryptkeeper/Minetrack
-    Install Node.js: Ensure Node.js is installed on your server.
-You can install it using:
+    you need Node.Js for this you can install it using:
     1.  sudo apt update
         sudo apt install nodejs npm

-    Clone Minetrack Repository: Clone the Minetrack repository from GitHub:
+    Clone the Minetrack repository from GitHub:
     2.  git clone https://github.com/Cryptkeeper/Minetrack.git
         cd Minetrack

-    Install Dependencies: Install the required dependencies:
+    Install the required dependencies:
     3.  npm install
         Configure Minetrack: Edit the config.json file to customize settings such as server IP, port, and update speed.